Murder of Selena: Celebrities' and politicians' reactions

 Spanish singer Julio Iglesias interrupted a recording session in Miami for a moment of silence.
 Among the celebrities who contacted the Quintanilla family following the news were Gloria Estefan, Celia Cruz, Julio Iglesias, and Madonna.
 Concerts throughout Texas were canceled; La Mafia canceled their concert in Guatemala and flew back to Texas.
 Tejano singer Ramiro Herrera and dozens of other Tejano artists also canceled their concerts.
 Ben Benavidez, radio personality and owner of Tejano Review, told Corpus Christi Caller Times that March 31 would be remembered as "the worst day in Corpus Christi history".

 American singer-songwriter Rhett Lawrence published an advertisement in Billboard magazine's April 22, 1995 issue; it said, "music I heard with you was more than music.
 You will be deeply missed."
 Other celebrities interviewed on radio stations, including Stefanie Ridel, Jaime DeAnda (of Los Chamacos), Elsa Garcia, and Shelly Lares, expressed their thoughts about Selena's death.
 Talk show host Oprah Winfrey called Selena's life "short but significant" during a March 1997 episode of The Oprah Winfrey Show.
 American singer-songwriter Mariah Carey told MTV Selena's death was shocking to her because of "the way it had happened so abruptly in a young life".

 American singer Marc Anthony dedicated his album Todo a Su Tiempo (which was released two months after Selena's death) to Selena.
 State senator Carlos Truan and state representative Solomon P. Ortiz reportedly mourned Selena's death.
 American music industry executive Daniel Glass told Texas Monthly he believed Selena would have enjoyed greater career success had it not been for her death.
-A few days after her death, president of the United States Bill Clinton and his wife Hillary sent a letter of condolence to Selena's husband Chris Pérez.
+A few days after her death, then-president of the United States Bill Clinton and his wife Hillary sent a letter of condolence to Selena's husband Chris Pérez.